Here are the FAQs regarding the Maes. Use this information when planning your visit to the Eisteddfod.

 Maes B is Wales’ largest Welsh language pop and rock festival, attracting over 20 bands every year.

-Music continues on the Performance stage close to the food patio until late into the evening, to which entry is free of charge with a valid day Maes ticket.
+Music continues on the Open Air Stage close to the food village until late into the evening, to which entry is free of charge with a valid day Maes ticket.

 Can I bring my dog to the Eisteddfod?

 Well-behaved dogs are welcome on the Eisteddfod Maes.
 However, only guide dogs are permitted to enter the Pavilion and our other buildings.